reskillamericans/first-time-dart/hello-world.md

 The first line `void main() {` defines the beginning of a *function* called `main`.
 Functions are the building blocks of every program.
 In Dart, to run your program, it looks for the function called `main` and executes it.
 This function is responsible for calling all the other functions of your program.

+The `void` keyword tells Dart that this function will not return any value (as some functions can).
+Since Dart will ignore any returned value anyway, this doesn't matter.

 The second line, `print("hello, world")` is an example of a function call.
 Here, we are calling the built-in function `print`.
 Functions take arguments - data they can use to tell them what to do.
 In this case, we have passed in a single `String` argument, "hello, world".
 A `String` is just a sequence of text characters.